vuejs/rfcs/active-rfcs/0009-global-api-change.md

 - This will be a new top-level option in the Vue CLI config.

+## `config.optionMergeStrategies` Behavior Change

+While still supported, due to Vue 3's internal implementation changes, built-in options no longer need merge strategies, so they are no longer exposed.
+The default `app.config.optionMergeStrategies` is now an empty object.
+This means:

+- Users must now always provide their own merge strategy functions instead of reusing built-in strategies (e.g. you can no longer do `config.optionMergeStrategies.custom = config.optionMergeStrategies.props`)
+- It is no longer possible to overwrite merge strategies for built-in options.

 ## Attaching Globally Shared Instance Properties

 In 2.x, it was possible to inject globally shared instance properties by simply attaching them to `Vue.prototype`.